FRCC-CSC234/MCI-Project/README.md

    	EndGame():

 Class graphicsMethods contains:
-    drawFlatScreen(): for levels 1 and 2 game play drawCircularScreen(): for level 3 game play
+    drawFlatScreen(): for levels 1, 2 and 3 game play
-    drawTitleScreen(): for StartGame()
+    drawCircularScreen(): to be implemented at a later date drawTitleScreen(): for StartGame()

 Class level contains: